 Service

 During my recent visit to Misokatsu Yabaton, I found the service to be quick and efficient.
-This level of service is something I have come to expect in Japan.
-And, this is one of the reasons I enjoy visiting the country so much.
+This level of service is something I have come to expect in Japan, and it is one of the reasons I enjoy visiting the country so much.

-The prompt service, and ordering beforehand, meant I didn’t have to wait long for my food.
-This helped the line outside to move quickly.
+The prompt service and ordering beforehand meant I could immediately get my food, which helped the line outside move quickly.

 Conclusion